omnomchomsky/leadsheetml/README.md

 By default it will generate a markdown file, but it can also generate an html file with the `--format html` flag.
 `--format markdown` also works.

+##### Transposing
+To transpore a song simply add the argument `--transpose` followed by the number of steps shift the song by.
+To transpose down, pass `transpose_down`.

 ### Philosophy
 LeadSheetML is designed to be extensible and hackable you can build renderers, analyzers, transposers, or even melody engines on top of it.
 It's part of a larger vision (code-named MuTeX) to create high-quality,